mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 181 - Nested Classes/readme.md

   }
 }

-// The output is "Adress: Doha"
+// The output is "Address: Doha"
 //
 // If we change privacy to 'private class City'
 //